atharvakokane/atharvakokane.github.io/content/resume.md

 remote

-- developed and maintained content for international audience
+ - developed, maintained, and updated information and articles on the Young Minds United website followed by members and students internationally.
-- responsive redesign; improved mobile usability
+ - redesigned website structure using responsive design principles, improving mobile usability and engagement across global users.

 ## projects